Contact Us

 What is Business Interruption/Extra Expense coverage?

 Business Interruption/Extra Expense coverage provides coverage for income loss and extra expense of establishing a temporary site, less any discontinued expenses during the period of time to complete the repairs due to a compensable loss.
-There are usually policy limitations and specific time frames for the restoration or relocation to be completed.
+There are usually policy limitations and specific time frames for the restoration or relocation

 What is the difference between "Named Insured", "First Named Insured", and "Additional Insured?"